MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/theme-module-extensions.md

 ## Theme module view extensions

-Themes let you include customized module view extensions.
-This customization is generally used to change the default layout of a module for the selected theme, and it's supported for both starter kit modules and custom modules.
-For example, you might want to add a new button to a starter kit module to support additional features.
+Themes allow you to include customized module view extensions, which are generally used to change the default layout of a module for a selected theme.
+These customized module view extensions are supported for both starter kit modules and custom modules.
+For example, you may want to add a new button to a starter kit module to support additional features.
 By creating a view extension, you can avoid having to use the **clone** command line interface (CLI) command to create a full copy of the starter kit module.
-In some cases, you might want to extend the module definition and also add more configuration properties, slots, or resources.
+Also, in some cases you might want to extend the module definition and also add more configuration properties, slots, or resources.
 For more information about how to create definition extensions, see [Create a module view extension](#create-a-module-view-extension) below.

 View extensions are stored under the **...\\src\\themes\\THEME\_NAME\\views** directory and follow a naming pattern that resembles the naming pattern for module views (**MODULE\_NAME.view.tsx**).
 For example, a view extension might be named **product-feature.view.tsx**.
 If a view extension exists in the selected theme, the React component will call it instead of the default view file.
 Therefore, view extensions can be written exactly like a module view that is used for a module.

 In general, you may want to examine the existing view file for one of the starter kit modules before you create a new view on it.
-You might even want to copy and paste additional code into the existing view file.
+You might also want to copy and paste additional code into the existing view file.
 To view the source code of a starter kit module view, open the **...\\node\_modules\\@msdyn365-commerce-modules** directory, and look for the module that you're interested in.
-You might have to fix the file path references for relative path imports.
+You may have to fix the file path references for relative path imports.

 ### Create a module view extension

 The online SDK provides the **add-view-extension** CLI command.
-To create a new module view extension in Commerce, you run the command **yarn msdyn365 add-view-extension THEME\_NAME MODULE\_NAME**, replacing **THEME\_NAME** with the name of the theme t0 which you want to add the view extension and **MODULE\_NAME** with the name of the module that you're extending.
+To create a new module view extension in Commerce, you run the command **yarn msdyn365 add-view-extension THEME\_NAME MODULE\_NAME**, replacing **THEME\_NAME** with the name of the theme to which you want to add the view extension, and **MODULE\_NAME** with the name of the module that you're extending.

 For example, run the following command to add a new file that is named **product-feature.view.ts** under the **spring-theme** theme's view directory.